Roman Pale Turquoise Glass Candlestick Balsamarium | Circa 2nd-3rd AD

 Description

 This elegant Roman balsamarium exemplifies the artistry and practicality of Roman glassmaking.
-Formed in a distinctive double-gourd body with a long, tapering neck and a turned lip, the vessel was specifically designed to reduce evaporation of costly contents such as perfumes, ointments, and balms.
-The pale turquoise glass has developed a luminous iridescent patina over centuries, adding depth, color variation, and authenticity.
-Its refined proportions and graceful shape reflect both the technical mastery and aesthetic sensibilities of Roman artisans.
+Formed with a distinctive double-gourd body, a long tapering neck, and a carefully turned lip, the vessel was designed to reduce evaporation of valuable contents such as perfumes, ointments, and balms.
+The pale turquoise glass has developed a luminous iridescent patina over centuries, creating subtle variations in color and surface texture.
+Its refined proportions and graceful silhouette reflect both the technical mastery and aesthetic sensibilities of Roman glass artisans.

 Features